hephaestus-ai/b/content/posts/Object_Oriented_Programming_Design.md

 adapted from old notes. less relevant now, but still relevant...
 Add these to a prompt.
 The age of generative AI

+Principles (timeless), Practices (language‑/ecosystem‑specific), and Patterns (named solutions).
+Will state which is what, but I let them mingle according to which quality attribute they hit.

 ## Volatility Management